speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/typescript/README.md

 * `appsListReposAccessibleToInstallation` - List repositories accessible to the app installation
 * `appsListSubscriptionsForAuthenticatedUser` - List subscriptions for the authenticated user
 * `appsListSubscriptionsForAuthenticatedUserStubbed` - List subscriptions for the authenticated user (stubbed)
+* `appsListWebhookDeliveries` - List deliveries for an app webhook
+* `appsRedeliverWebhookDelivery` - Redeliver a delivery for an app webhook
-* `appsRemoveRepoFromInstallation` - Remove a repository from an app installation
+* `appsRemoveRepoFromInstallationForAuthenticatedUser` - Remove a repository from an app installation
-* `appsResetAuthorization` - Reset an authorization
 * `appsResetToken` - Reset a token
-* `appsRevokeAuthorizationForApplication` - Revoke an authorization for an application
-* `appsRevokeGrantForApplication` - Revoke a grant for an application
 * `appsRevokeInstallationAccessToken` - Revoke an installation access token
 * `appsScopeToken` - Create a scoped access token
 * `appsSuspendInstallation` - Suspend an app installation
 * `appsUnsuspendInstallation` - Unsuspend an app installation
 * `appsUpdateWebhookConfigForApp` - Update a webhook configuration for an app

-### audit-log

-* `auditLogGetAuditLog` - Get the audit log for an enterprise

 ### billing

-* `billingGetGithubActionsBillingGhe` - Get GitHub Actions billing for an enterprise
 * `billingGetGithubActionsBillingOrg` - Get GitHub Actions billing for an organization
 * `billingGetGithubActionsBillingUser` - Get GitHub Actions billing for a user
-* `billingGetGithubPackagesBillingGhe` - Get GitHub Packages billing for an enterprise
 * `billingGetGithubPackagesBillingOrg` - Get GitHub Packages billing for an organization
 * `billingGetGithubPackagesBillingUser` - Get GitHub Packages billing for a user
-* `billingGetSharedStorageBillingGhe` - Get shared storage billing for an enterprise
 * `billingGetSharedStorageBillingOrg` - Get shared storage billing for an organization
 * `billingGetSharedStorageBillingUser` - Get shared storage billing for a user